 3. Don’t pay for convenience.

 A whole chicken costs far less per pound than one the butcher has cut up into a “fryer chicken” for you.
 Rather eat boneless, skinless chicken breasts?
 Pull off the skin and debone them yourself.
 Want chicken cutlets?
 Slice the boneless, skinless breasts horizontally and you’ll save over $0.50 per pound.
 You can find plenty of videos on YouTube showing you how to break down a chicken, debone a chicken breast, and slice your own cutlets.

 Ignore the celebrity chefs who slice USDA Prime Ribeye for stew meat or grind it for burgers.
 They have massive budgets, and you don’t.
 If beef will be one ingredient among many, go for the least-expensive USDA Select grade and tenderize it before cooking.

 On the other hand, if meat is going to be the star of the plate look for higher grade versions of less-expensive cuts.
 Think chops and chuck, not t-bones and tenderloins, and you’ll get great flavor without going broke.

 5. Cook low and slow.

-When using inexpensive cuts of meat, your slow cooker can work miracles because it essentially braises the food as it cooks.
+When using inexpensive cuts of meat, your slow cooker can work miracles.
 You can accomplish the same thing in your oven, or even on the stove.
 Look for recipes that feature braising, simmering, and steaming, or jump on the latest trend and learn how to cook using the sous vide method.

 Got your heart set on grilling that inexpensive cut of meat?
 Give it a long marinade in a combination of an acid (citrus juice, vinegar, or wine) plus an oil (olive, grapeseed, canola, vegetable, etc.) and herbs or aromatics (your choice).
 Overnight marinating can turn tough cuts tender and imparts amazing flavor, too.